zmike/zmike.github.io/_posts/2021-08-18-submerged.md

 What games don't work?

-If you don't tell me, I'm not gonna test them all myself.
+I'm not gonna test them all myself, so get out there and start crashing.